 The themes of the TEXs including organisational details and those of the smaller group meetings, master classes and focused onsite visits for the URBACT LET'S GO CIRCULAR! network partners are depicted further down in this study.

 Transnational meetings (TEXs)

 Table 4 below presents an overview of the TEXs' themes of focus, hosting cities and timing.
 The first transnational meeting in Munich is not included.
-The partners agreed on the potential dates for each meeting, which are different from these presented in the Application Form.
-The transnational exchange learning meetings will take place as follows:

 Table 4: Overview of the TEXs